 Mediterranean Ground Beef Bowl

-Use spices like oregano and paprika to flavor the beef.
-Serve it over couscous or bulgur wheat, with toppings such as diced cucumbers, cherry tomatoes, Kalamata olives, and a drizzle of tzatziki sauce.
+Season beef with oregano and paprika.
+Serve over couscous or bulgur wheat with diced cucumber, cherry tomato, kalamata olives and drizzle tzatziki sauce.

 Low-Carb Ground Beef Bowl